dotnet/ai-samples/src/getting-started/azure-openai-sdk/05-HikeImages/README.md

 1. From a terminal or command prompt, navigate to the `05-HikeImages` directory.

 2. It's now time to try the console application.
-Depending on your Azure subscription it's possible that a few minutes more minute are required before the model deployed in Azure OpenAI get available.
+Depending on your Azure subscription it's possible that a few more minutes are required before the model deployed in Azure OpenAI get available.
 If you get an error message about this, wait a few (~5) minutes and try again.
 	```bash
 	dotnet run
 	```

 3. (Optional) Try edit the `imagePrompt` variable in the `Program.cs`, try different prompts to personalize the images generated.

-4. (Optional) Try another samples from the [Getting-started: Trying the samples](../../README.md#trying-the-samples) to experiment different scenarios.
+4. (Optional) Try another sample from the [Getting-started: Trying the samples](../../README.md#trying-the-samples) to experiment different scenarios.

 ## Clean up resources